The Priority Pass program unlocks airport lounge access around the world.

 With famed restaurants Vue de monde and MoVida establishing cafes in Melbourne's airport, an à la carte dining experience can far surpass some airline lounge offerings.
 Food from most domestic and some business lounges have warm, pre-prepared food in bain-maries which serve similar standard dishes from airport to airport.

-Unless you have a few hours to kill and are in desperate need for a comfy lounge, why not wander to Cafe Vue for a delicious French fare of carb-laden pastries or a Blackmore wagyu burger with house fries, which will set you back $24 with enough leftover for a glass of red?
+Unless you have a few hours to kill and are in desperate need of a comfy lounge, why not wander to Cafe Vue for a delicious French fare of carb-laden pastries or a Blackmore wagyu burger with house fries, which will set you back $24 with enough leftover for a glass of red?
 Or, try Bar Pulpo, backed by Frank Camorra and the restaurant responsible for setting off Melbourne’s outgoing fixation with modern Spanish Tapas, MoVida.
-Bar Pulpo has an extensive wine list, a smart tapas menu and Spanish style sandwiches and baguettes for those looking for a quick bite.
+Bar Pulpo has an extensive wine list, a smart tapas menu, and Spanish-style sandwiches and baguettes for those looking for a quick bite.

 The benefits of dining at Priority Pass restaurants are even more apparent when travelling with a companion.
 A combined credit of AUD$56 will go a long way.
 However, bear in mind that the number of guest pooling credits can be capped.
 Be sure to check with the staff prior to ordering.